AndrewHazelden/Mental_Ray_Syntax_Highlighter/Docs/BBEdit and TextWrangler Scripts.md

 The Render section provides a way to send your mental ray .mi scene files to mental ray standalone for a quick preview rendering.

-The menu items that have the "With File Dialog" at the end of their name will open up a file browser window that allows you to select the .mi scene file you want to render.
+The menu items that have the "With File Dialog" at the end of their name will open up a file browser window that allows you to select the specific mental ray .mi scene file you want to render.

 The rendering menu items that don't have that addition on the end of their names will send the active document you are editing in TextWrangler/BBEdit to mental ray standalone for rendering.